BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 ## 12. Install SAP NetWeaver ERS on Node-2

- Install SAP NetWeaver ERS as root on the Node-2 using a physical hostname and the instance number is 10.
+ Install the SAP NetWeaver ERS as root on the Node-2 using a physical hostname and the instance number is 10.

  You can use the sapinst parameter SAPINST_REMOTE_ACCESS_USER to allow a non-root user to connect to sapinst.
 You can use parameter SAPINST_USE_HOSTNAME to install SAP, using  virtual hostname.